coosmiin/coosmiin.github.io/_posts/2020-12-31-notes-on-az-900-azure-fundamentals-certification.md

 	**Azure SQL Managed Instance** is a scalable cloud data service that provides the broadest SQL Server database engine compatibility with all the benefits of a fully managed platform as a service.
 Like Azure SQL Database, Azure SQL Managed Instance is a platform as a service (PaaS) database engine, which means that your company will be able to take advantage of the best features of moving your data to the cloud in a fully-managed environment.
 Azure SQL Database and Azure SQL Managed Instance offer many of the same features; however, Azure SQL Managed Instance provides several options that might not be available to Azure SQL Database (e.g. Cyrillic characters for collation).
 	Azure SQL Managed Instance makes it easy to migrate your on-premises data on SQL Server to the cloud using the Azure Database Migration Service (DMS) or native backup and restore.

+- **_describe the benefits and usage of Azure Marketplace_**

+	**Azure Marketplace** helps connect users with Microsoft partners, independent software vendors, and startups that are offering their solutions and services, which are optimized to run on Azure.
+Azure Marketplace customers can find, try, purchase, and provision applications and services from hundreds of leading service providers.
+All solutions and services are certified to run on Azure.

+	The solution catalog spans several industry categories such as open-source container platforms, virtual machine images, databases, application build and deployment software, developer tools, threat detection, and blockchain.
+Using Azure Marketplace, you can provision end-to-end solutions quickly and reliably, hosted in your own Azure environment.

+	Azure Marketplace is designed for IT pros and cloud developers interested in commercial and IT software.
+Microsoft partners also use it as a launch point for all joint go-to-market activities.

 #### Knowledge Check and Summary